yunusemrex/Django-Portfolio/README.md

 -Create a virtual environment and activate it.

-#-Install the requirements for the project.
+# Install the requirements for the project.

 $ pip install -r requirements.txt